 When to call

-Call 112 or 999 in genuine emergencies – when someone’s life, health, property, or the environment is in danger.
-Don’t expect someone else to call – do it yourself.
-Make sure that your kids know how to call the emergency number, and what to say when they get through.
+Only call 112 or 999 in genuine emergencies.
+For example, when someone’s life, health, property or the environment is in danger.
+In these situations, don’t wait for someone else to call – do it yourself.

 On the call

-You’ll be asked which emergency service you need – the Gardaí, the ambulance or the fire brigade.
+When you call 999, you’ll be asked which emergency service you need: the Gardaí, the ambulance service or the fire brigade.
 If you’re not sure, the operator will ask you about the situation and direct your call based on your answer.

 What if it’s not an emergency?

-If you need to report a crime, which is not an emergency, contact your local Garda station.
-For more information, visit the emergency services’ website.
+If you need to report a crime, but it’s not an emergency, contact your local Garda station for assistance.

-Whether renting or purchasing your own home, it’s important to know how to set up utilities and maintain your property.
-Renters should be aware that the relationship between a tenant and their landlord differs from country to country.
-How do things stand in Dublin.
+Whether you rent or buy a home in Dublin, it’s important to know how to set up utilities.
+Renters also need to be aware that the relationship between a tenant and their landlord differs from other countries.
+Here’s how things stand in Dublin.
 How to set up utilities in a new home As a tenant or owner occupier, you are responsible for setting up your home’s utilities in your own name.
-If you are renting, make sure at the beginning of your rental contract sure that your landlord informs you of which companies supply your gas, water and electricity, so that you can contact them and take over the account – or move it to another supplier.
+If you’re renting, make sure your landlord tells you which companies supply your gas and electricity.
+This means you can contact them to take over the account – or move it to another supplier.
 If you purchase a home, your estate agent will be able to tell you w